asonj/TechCheck/README.md

 ```
 git clone https://github.com/asonj/TechCheck.git
 npm install
-mongod
+mongod     //Don't have mongodb? "npm run get-mongodb"
-gulp watch
+gulp watch //Don't have gulp? "npm run get-gulp"
 ```

-Visit *localhost:8080* to view the site.
-Use localhost:8081 for live reload with [BrowserSync](https://github.com/BrowserSync/browser-sync).
+Visit `localhost:8080/user/sign-up` and create a new account.

+Add your email to the .env `ADMIN_EMAIL` variable.
+Refresh the page and you will be up and running.

 ## Deployment